Carers Meetings 12:00

 Seated Exercise Class 12:00

-BRANCH MEETINGS IN MARCH, APRIL AND MAY HAVE BEEN CANCELLED DUE TO VIRUS.
+BRANCH MEETINGS HAVE BEEN CANCELLED DUE TO VIRUS.

 On the last Thursday of every month there is a meeting held, open to all members and interested people, in Rugby United Reformed Church Hall from 2-4pm.

 Each month we either have a guest speaker on a range of general interest subjects ,or a social event such as a quiz, followed by refreshments.
 It is a great opportunity for you to come along and meet other people affected by Parkinsons, chat about what helps, make friends , and find out more about what the branch has to offer from the people that are using the activities.